gunvant8008/dev-website-nextjs/posts/why-i-use-nextjs.md

   - reactjs
 ---

-## Why i lover to use Next JS during prototype development & in small projects
+## Why i love to use Next JS during prototype development & in small projects

 I will keep it short.